Performing Arts Audiences – how can we keep them coming back?

 I enjoy a good conference.
 What’s not to like?
 You hear from different perspectives, learn things, and meet new people.

 The latest notch on my conference bedpost was the All Ireland Performing Arts Conference, held this year in Cork.
-My colleague Claire Rose has already written a blog on some of the content and speakers, which gives me free reign to concentrate on my hobby horse.
+My colleague Sarah has already written a blog on some of the content and speakers, which gives me free reign to concentrate on my hobby horse.
 Punters.
 Please substitute audiences, customers, patrons, clients or whatever term doesn’t make you cringe.

 Heather Maitland, audience development guru, presented the findings of “Audiences for the Performing Arts”, a benchmark project which is now in its 12th year.
 The project analysed audiences for ticketed events taking place across 55 festivals, theatres, and arts centres in 2016.

 But brace yourselves folks – the news wasn’t good.
 In 2016, 76% of households only came once a year – the highest percentage since the benchmark began.
 Only 14% of households bought tickets for 2 events.
 10% of households bought tickets for at least 3 events.